parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 18)	Refresh the page occasionally until the **Status Check** column changes to **2/2 checks passed** for your instance.
 This means we can now log into the instance.

 ![img46](doc_images/img46.jpg)

-> Want to know more about this table of instances?
-Check out what the other columns mean in the Supplementary Text (section: **In-depth EC2 Instance Creation**)

 19) Check the box to the left of your instance name _(top image)_ to select the instance, then click **Connect** in the top right to head to the instance launcher _(bottom image)_